-While there isn’t definitive evidence-based data in Australia yet on the use of the COVID-19 vaccination close to embryo transfers etc., we’ve reviewed the advice of the British Fertility Society and Association of Reproductive and Clinical Scientists in the UK, whose vaccination program is further ahead than ours and which we believe presents a sensible approach based on the evidence they have to date.
+While there isn’t definitive evidence-based data from Australia yet on the use of the COVID-19 vaccination close to embryo transfers etc., we’ve reviewed the advice of the British Fertility Society and Association of Reproductive and Clinical Scientists in the UK, whose vaccination program is further ahead than ours and which we believe presents a sensible approach based on the evidence they have to date.
+We have also considered the latest recommendations from RANZCOG (the Australian NZ obstetricians and gynaecologists professional association) and ATAGI (the technical group for immunisation in Australia).

 We will continue to update this advice as further guidance becomes available.